When you decide to replace your old water heater, it’s easy to be overwhelmed by the huge number of different brands.

 They also tend to have higher parameters for Energy Star and LEED compliance.
 But that doesn’t mean they aren’t energy efficient.
 Most of Richmond’s electric heaters run at a lower cost while decreasing the carbon footprint.

 Richmond’s electric series, much like their gas-powered, have a large range of different features, including the EverKleen system.
 What’s more, these also have stainless steel “Lifeguard” heating elements.
 These, supposedly, are more efficient and last longer, while reducing the risk of a dry-fire burn out.

 All their units feature Richmond signature 2-inch foam insulation as well as durable construction.
 Warranties can be up to 12 years, depending on the size of the boiler

 Richmond’s electric water heaters are perfect for homes looking to reduce their impact on the environment.
 If you haven’t got preinstalled vents and gas pipes, electric is the way to go.

 Keep in mind though, that an electric heater’s performance may decrease in colder regions.
 But you can counter this by choosing a more powerful unit.

 Richmond has not fallen behind when it comes to the solar market.
 They currently offer two different solar models: Solaraide HE and Solpak system.

 These two models are designed to target different consumers.
 The Solaraide HE is for the homeowner who already has a pre-installed residential direct solar system.
 The product includes resistor heating elements with a capacity of 4500 watts that are highly efficient.

 The Solpak system is a complete package for the homeowner without previous experience in the solar market.
 It includes double collector systems, a multi-speed pump, a storage tank, and a thermal expansion tank, a controller, and a glycol solution.

 To ensure you still have water on those gloomy, sunless days, the Solpak also includes a 4500-watt heating element.

 The Best Richmond Water Heaters of 2022

-Rheem is one of our favorite water heater companies, so their Richmond branch is high on our list as well.
 To make our selection of the best Richmond water heaters, we compared some of the main qualities we look for in Rheem with Richmond’s.
-Then we got some user-advice and feedback to choose our top three.
+Then we got some user-advice and feedback to choose our top 3.